6 Competing Retirement Investing Goals and How to Sort Them Out for Long Term Wealth

 5. Trying to Leave an Estate

 Some retirees feel that leaving an estate is a priority.
-Perhaps they want to benefit heirs such as a spouse, children, or grandchildren.
+Perhaps you want to benefit heirs such as a spouse, children, or grandchildren.
 Or perhaps your intentions are charitable.

 Leaving a financial legacy can be a valid investing goal.
 Note that an estate can come in many forms, not just cash or investments.
-Your estate might include real estate such as your home, other property or items of value.
-Life insurance is another common way to build an estate.
+Your estate might include real estate such as your home, other property, or items of value.

 While retirees need to be mindful of the level of risk they are taking with their investments, they need growth to stay ahead of inflation and to help ensure they don’t outlive their money.
 This means an allocation to stocks that balances this need for growth with minimizing downside risk.
 Regarding risk, retirees just don’t have the time to make up for out-sized losses as would someone in their 30s or 40s.